drewp/slack-archive/README.md

 ### 1) Make a custom app

-Head over to https://api.slack.com/apps and `Create New App`.
-Select `From scratch`.
+Head over to https://api.slack.com/apps?new_app=1 and select `From scratch`.
 Give it a name and choose the workspace you'd like to export.

 Then, from the `Features` menu on the left, select `OAuth & Permission`.